xanderrrrrr/liri-node-app/README.md

 # liri-node-app

-## Clearly state the problem the app is trying to solve (i.e. what is it doing and why)
+## What this accomplishes

 LIRI is like iPhone's SIRI.
 However, while SIRI is a Speech Interpretation and Recognition Interface, LIRI is a _Language_ Interpretation and Recognition Interface.
 LIRI will be a command line node app that takes in parameters and gives you back data.

+You can request a song name from spotify and see song/artist information, lookup when an artist's next concerts are, and look up movie information like year released and actors.

-## Give a high-level overview of how the app is organized
+## High-level overview of how the app is organized
 This application has a few functions based on these actions specififed by the user:
 * `concert-this`
 * `spotify-this-song`